No-Country/s12-14-t-java-react/README.md

 #### Tasks

--  Development of the view through dynamic components with TypeScript and Next.js.
+-  Development of the view through dynamic components with Javascript and React.js.
--  Creating the linked routes of the page using Nextjs.
-Axios and Nextjs to control and submit form data.
+-  Creating the linked routes of the page using React.js.
+Axios and Reactjs to control and submit form data.
 -  Obtaining and uploading images with Cloudinary.
--  Tailwind CSS componentes with DaisyUI
+-  Tailwind CSS componentes.
 -  Deployment on Vercel.